fieldtrip/website/workshop/paris2019/handson_groupanalysis.md

 _Figure; Single subject results, averaged for the channel of interest and the time window of interest_

+{% include markup/danger %}
+We are starting with a single-channel analysis here for purely didactical reasons, i.e. start with a simple test without multiple comparisons, and then build up the complexity by adding multiple time points and parcels.

+In practice you should _not_ guide your statistical analysis by a visual inspection of the data; you should state your hypothesis up-front and avoid [data dredging or p-hacking](https://en.wikipedia.org/wiki/Data_dredging).
+{% include markup/end %}

 #### T-test with MATLAB function

-You can do a dependent samples t-test with the MATLAB ttest.m function (in the Statistics toolbox) where you average over this time window for each condition, and compare the average between conditions.
+You can do a dependent samples t-test with the MATLAB [ttest](https://www.mathworks.com/help/stats/ttest.html) function (in the Statistics toolbox) where you average over this time window for each condition, and compare the average between conditions.
 From the output, we look at the output variable 'stats' and see that the effect on the selected time and channel is significant with a t-value of 2.4332 and a p-value of 0.029.

     % dependent samples ttest
     famous_minus_scrambled = values_famous - values_scrambled;